 When you take a look at the tasks, you will see tasks Name, Status, Triggers, the Next Run Time, the Last Run Time, the Last Run Result, Author and Created columns.
 These things are visible in the first section of the middle area of the Task Scheduler.

 Now, when you select any of the existing tasks, you will see more things related to it in the next immediate section.
-The information of your selected task is divided into six tabs each covering a different piece of data about the task which are displayed only to read and not to modify.
+The information of your selected task is divided into six tabs each covering a different piece of data about the task which is displayed only to read and not to modify.

 Let us see what data the six tabs offer you: